SpencerXavier/Wildfire_project/README.md

 # WORK FLOW
-End goal : do the training (retrain the custom data) and inference  on nano to detect the smoke and notify the firefighter
+End goal : do the training (retrain the custom data) and inference  on nano to detect the smoke and let ppl know where it's ther fire (simultaneously fire the alarm)and notify the firefighter

 PATH1 : Digits[cloud platform] (make step by step tutorial)